 The Language Zone

 Many international students at Leeds are looking for native English speakers to practice their conversational skills with.
 You can find an exchange partner by creating a Language Exchange profile on Leeds for Life.

-If you would like to meet regularly with other students to practise the language you are learning, you can also sign up to join a Language Group or Tandem@Leeds.
+If you would like to meet regularly with other students to practice the language you are learning, you can also sign up to join a Language Group or Tandem@Leeds.
 Language Groups are led by students who are native speakers who facilitate friendly relaxed conversation sessions on various topics.

 Leeds Erasmus and International exchange Society